NOMORECSESOON/CSE110-lab1/index.md

 >where I learn how to write markdown file?[Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+- [x] think twice if you want to see my picture
+- [x] think twice if you want to see my picture
+- [x] think twice if you want to see my picture

 - think twice if you want to see my picture
 - think twice if you want to see my picture
 - think twice if you want to see my picture